awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_ppe/Readme.md

 ![AWS Tracking Application](images/lam.png)

-After you execute the Lambda function, it automatically detects the PPE gear in this image (along with any other images) and creates a record in an Amazon DynamoDB table, as shown in this illustration.
+After you execute the Lambda function, it automatically detects the PPE in the image (along with any other images) and creates a record in an Amazon DynamoDB table, as shown in this illustration.

 ![AWS Tracking Application](images/dynamodb.png)

-In addition, the Lambda function creates a list of all images with PPE gear and emails the list by using the Amazon Simple Email Service (SES), as shown in this illustration.
+In addition, the Lambda function creates a list of all images with PPE and emails the list by using the Amazon Simple Email Service (SES), as shown in this illustration.

 ![AWS Tracking Application](images/email.png)